kylewaynebenson/Glyphs-Scripts/README.md

 This functions like Create Drop Shadow does, only it tries to blob things out a little bit, like it was painted instead of digitally generated.
 Definitely finagle with the settings before you give up on it.
 It requires fine tuning in order to perform.
 ### Simplify Shape
 This script reduces nodes at a ratio of your choosing.
 Best when used on grungy, messy, thousand+ node vectors.
+### Randomly Move Points
+Jumbles the points within a certain specified amount.
+Lets you choose to only have OCP get jumbled.
+This is really only useful for making ugly things on purpose.

 # Installation